zeel-codder/MyWebSite/Blogs/c-applications/blog.md

 Root are:-2147483648 -2147483648
 ```

 ## P.12.
-To check whether the input string is in title case
+To check whether the input string is in title case (Ex.
+Zeel in Titile Case and zeel not )

 *Program:*